 The Two-Stage Decoding Process

 A unique feature of the New Bible Code is the way in which the encoded numbers, particularly those found within the text of the NIV, are meant to be decoded.
-This process utilises two numeration keys and has two steps:
+This process utilises two numeration keys, similar to public-key (asymmetric) cryptography, and has two steps:

 By this means one number serves as the link between two groups of words.
 Because the same input/output rules are repeatedly found (although there are minor variations on this basic format) this phenomenon is obviously of great significance.

 To give a simple example of the two-step process at work, the first twelve words of the NIV Bible encode the word JESUS by the above two-step process.